 Consultation 23-Jul-2020 to 28-Aug-2020

-We are currently consulting on an exposure draft of the Designs Amendment (Advisory Council on Intellectual Property Response) Bill 2020 and the Designs Amendment (Advisory Council on Intellectual Property Response) Regulations 2020 along with the accompanying draft Explanatory Memorandum and draft Explanatory Statement.
-Consultation closes on 28 August 2020.
+From 23 July to 28 August 2020 IP Australia consulted on an exposure draft of the Designs Amendment (Advisory Council on Intellectual Property Response) Bill 2020 (Designs Bill) and the Designs Amendment (Advisory Council on Intellectual Property Response) Regulations 2020 along with the accompanying draft explanatory memorandum and draft explanatory statement.

-We conducted a public consultation from 31 October to 20 December 2019 on policy issues being considered for inclusion in a Designs Bill in 2020.
+Prior to the consultation on the exposure draft of the Designs Bill, we conducted a public consultation from 31 October to 20 December 2019 on the policy issues being considered for inclusion in the Designs Bill.

-The part of this proposal relating to the standard of the informed user will be progressed in the 2020 Designs Bill.
+As a result of our 2019 consultation, only the part of this proposal relating to the standard of the informed user will be progressed in the Designs Bill.
 Our reasoning can be found in our response to the consultation.

 If you wish to provide us with further feedback on the other aspects of this issue, we invite you to use the form below.